-Whether you’re replacing an existing apartment intercom system or deciding on one for a new building, you’ve come to the right place.
-We’re here to help you find one that fits your budget, makes tenants’ lives easier, and improves building operations for property managers and owners.
+Whether you’re replacing an existing apartment intercom system or choosing one for a new building, you’ve come to the right place.
+We’re here to help you find the best intercom system that fits your budget, makes residents’ lives easier, and improves building operations for property managers and owners.

 To help you find the right intercom for your multi-tenant apartment building, we’ve created this complete guide.
 It describes all the important features and decisions you should consider.

 - What is an apartment intercom system?

 - How much does an apartment intercom system cost?

 - Why every apartment building needs an intercom

 - Four types of apartment intercoms

 - Seven features to look for when choosing an apartment intercom system

 - What’s the best apartment intercom system?

 What is an apartment intercom system?